The frequently asked questions about the Federal Learning Account (FLA) and the individual learning account

 Most employers (depending on their sector) are under obligation to provide these five days of training, but for employees, attending training courses remains a right, not an obligation.

 Which means you cannot force your employees to take training courses.
-Of course, it is always good to enthuse and encourage your employees.
-For example, make sure your training courses are useful and actually contribute to growth and productivity.
+Needless to say it is always a good idea to enthuse and encourage your employees to do so.
+For example, make sure your training courses are meaningful and actually contribute to growth and productivity.
 Our advice: create individual growth paths or career paths for your employees.

-Is your company required to set up a training plan, establish training rights and register training courses in the FLA?
+Is your company required to set up a learning plan, establish training rights and register training courses in the FLA?
 Find out what needs doing with Acerta.
+In our specialist webinar we explain what is expected of you as an employer in order to comply with this obligation, how to register and which details to supply.